AI-Phil/KineticConstructs/WORKSHOP.md

     # --- Langflow Configuration ---
     # Directory for logs, database, etc. Needs to be writable by the user running langflow.
     LANGFLOW_CONFIG_DIR="/workspaces/KineticConstructs/.langflow_config"
+    # Adjust '/workspaces/KineticConstructs' if your repo name differs significantly in the path

     # Specifies the database file location within the config dir
     # Note the four slashes for an absolute path with sqlite:///
     LANGFLOW_DATABASE_URL="sqlite:////workspaces/KineticConstructs/.langflow_config/langflow.db"
+    # Adjust '/workspaces/KineticConstructs' if needed

     # Explicitly set the log file path
     LANGFLOW_LOG_FILE="/workspaces/KineticConstructs/.langflow_config/langflow.log"
+    # Adjust '/workspaces/KineticConstructs' if needed
     ```
+    *(Note: I added comments about adjusting the path if the repo name causes the workspace root to be different from `/workspaces/KineticConstructs`)*

-6.  **Load Data into Astra DB:** Let's populate your database with sample product data.
+8.  **Load Data into Astra DB:** Let's populate your database with sample product data.
 Open a terminal in your Codespace (Terminal -> New Terminal or Ctrl+`).
-The `postCreateCommand` might have already run these, but running them again is safe if needed.
     ```bash
     cd creation-assets
     python load_products_astra.py